jeffThompson/TechnologyAndTheLandscape/README.md

 \- \- \-

-### WEEK 8: SUBURBAN AND INDUSTRIAL LANDSCAPES
+### WEEK 8: PARK DESIGN PROJECT

 **In class**
-Field visit to Meadowlands
+Site selection and ideation for park project

 **Readings for this week**
-Selections from Robert Smithson
+[ None, work on research project ]

 **Homework**
 Finish research project for next week

 \- \- \-

-### WEEK 9: EXPLORING THE URBAN LANDSCAPE, CAMERAS, AND TECHNOLOGY OF CAPTURE
+### WEEK 9: EXPLORING THE URBAN LANDSCAPE

 **In class**
-Dérive in NYC, 3D scanning/photogrammetry demo
+Dérive in NYC

 **Readings for this week**
 Selections from *Situationist International Anthology* (Knabb), *Drone Shadow Handbook* (Bridle), *Sonic Warfare* (Goodman)

 **Homework**
-Recording spaces and objects
+Park Design project: design brief

 \- \- \-